-A lien is a creditor's legal claim against property, like a home, that a debtor owns.
+A "lien" is a creditor's legal claim against property, like a home, that a debtor owns.
 The home serves as security for a debt.
-There are two types of liens: voluntary and involuntary.
-The first type—called voluntary liens—are liens the homeowner agrees to, such as mortgages and home equity loans.
-The second type of lien—called involuntary liens—includes non-mortgage liens that are placed on the home without the homeowner's consent.
-Involuntary liens include:
+The two types of liens are voluntary and involuntary.

 Read on to find out how non-mortgage liens are enforced.

-The holder of the non-mortgage lien may also enforce its lien by foreclosing, although this is less common.
-The process of foreclosing on a non-mortgage lien is governed by state law and varies depending on the type of lien that is being foreclosed.
-For example, property tax liens may sometimes be foreclosed outside of court, while the holder of a mechanics' liens must typically sue the homeowner in court in order to foreclose.
+The holder of the non-mortgage lien may also enforce its lien by foreclosing, although this tactic is less common.
+The process of foreclosing on a non-mortgage lien is governed by state law and varies depending on the type of lien being foreclosed.
+For example, property tax liens may sometimes be foreclosed outside of court, while the holder of a mechanics' liens must typically sue the homeowner in court to foreclose.

-The foreclosure of non-mortgage liens is less common than the foreclosure of mortgage liens due to a number of factors.
+The foreclosure of non-mortgage liens is less common than the foreclosure of mortgage liens due to several factors.

 Another factor is the priority of the non-mortgage lien.
 Many homeowners have one or more mortgage liens recorded against their property, and these mortgage liens typically have priority over subsequently recorded non-mortgage liens.
-(There are exceptions to this rule.
-For example, some property tax liens have super-priority over all liens recorded against the property.
-For more on the priority of liens, see our article The First in Time, First in Right Rule.)
+(This rule has some exceptions.
+For example, some property tax liens have super-priority over all liens recorded against the property.)

 Non-mortgage liens typically have little impact on mortgage liens.
-Most non-mortgage liens are recorded after mortgage liens (the reason being that lenders will not loan money if there is a judgment, tax, or mechanics' lien recorded against the property) and therefore have a lower priority than the mortgage liens.
-This means that, in any foreclosure sale, the mortgage liens will be paid first out of the proceeds, and the remaining proceeds will be paid to the non-mortgage liens in order of priority.
-As described above, this alone may be enough of a deterrent to keep a holder of a non-mortgage lien from foreclosing, as there often will not be enough equity remaining to cover the lower priority liens once the mortgage is paid off.
+Most non-mortgage liens are recorded after mortgage liens (because lenders will not loan money if a judgment, tax, or mechanics' lien is recorded against the property) and therefore have a lower priority than the mortgage liens.
+In any foreclosure sale, the mortgage liens will be paid first out of the proceeds, and the remaining proceeds will be paid to the non-mortgage liens in order of priority.
+As described above, this alone might be enough of a deterrent to keep a holder of a non-mortgage lien from foreclosing, as the home might not have enough equity remaining to cover the lower priority liens once the mortgage is paid off.

-If you're facing a foreclosure and have questions about whether a non-mortgage lien or other type of liens on your home will be extinguished by the foreclosure—or if you have questions about how the foreclosure process works—consider talking to a local foreclosure attorney.
+If you're facing a foreclosure and have questions about whether the foreclosure will extinguish a non-mortgage lien or another type of liens on your home—or if you have questions about how the foreclosure process works—consider talking to a local foreclosure attorney.